Syssos/Go_Shell/README.md

 These instructions are for targeted towards linux user's.

 To start things off this will require some knowledge of working with Go modules, and packages.
 As well as how to build and install programs.
-If you have any questions about Go or how to do these things I just so happen to have a repository [here](https://github.com/Syssos/Learning_Go) I created as I learned Go, leaving notes behind that may be useful to you.
+If you have any questions about Go or how to do these things I just so happen to have a repository, [here](https://github.com/Syssos/Learning_Go), I created as I learned Go, leaving notes behind that may be useful to you.

 To get the files we need clone the package to a location you can use.